Claire Ridgway: Historian, author, blogger and vlogger

 Through her research into Anne Boleyn, Ridgway became interested in George Boleyn, the brother of Anne Boleyn.
 Her book, written jointly with Clare Cherry, George Boleyn: Tudor Poet, Courtier and Diplomat, fleshed out George as a popular and well-liked courtier from the court of Henry VIII, continuing Ridgway's aim to clarify what is known about the Tudor period.
 This book was the first modern biography of George Boleyn, the last biography was written over 100 years ago by a French ambassador, Edmond Bapst.
 This book was published in 2014.
 Ridgway went on to work with J A Macfarlane on a translation of Bapst's book on George Boleyn and Henry Howard, Two Gentleman Poets at the Court of Henry VIII (2013).

 Ridgway's other published works include Illustrated Kings and Queens of England (2014), Sweating Sickness in a Nutshell (2014), Tudor Places of Great Britain (2015), The Life of Anne Boleyn Colouring Book (2018), The Anne Boleyn Collection III (2019) and The Tudor Puzzle Book (2021).

 In 2021, Ridgway published The Boleyns of Hever Castle with castle historian and assistant curator, Dr. Owen Emmerson.
 This book takes readers through the Boleyns' 77 years of ownership of Hever Castle and tells their story.
+Ridgway was elected a Fellow of the Royal Historical Society in the same year.

 Ridgway also has an active YouTube channel that had over 61,000 subscribers as of October 2021.
 Her videos include On This Day in Tudor History, in which she looks back at Tudor events and videos on the Boleyn family.